Kindness, Slowness, And Connection.

 I know I won’t meet my own expectations of glamour and artistry, but I’ll look beautiful and it will entertain nonetheless.

 I run into Rainbow, and her sincere gaze makes me remember my heart.
 She asks if Jaya is feeling better, I tell her in passing that we all got the bug in the end.
-Mable loses a green rain-boot.
+Her daughter Mable loses a green rain-boot.

 I leave you with a song sung at the New Old Traditions gatherings, written by Bob Doto: